-Support was provided to various financing programs such as the Agricultural Employment Fund for Youth, etc. which offers loans to new farmers, new entrants to agricultural business, and authorized new farmers and information was provided.
+By providing various loan programs such as Loan for Young and New Farmers which offers loans to new farmers, new entrants into agricultural business, and authorized new farmers and information was provided.

-Loans to new farmers, new entrants to agriculture
+Loans to new farmers and new entrants into agriculture

-In FY2021, loans to new agricultural business and new entry farmers came to 2,013 businesses (73% compared to the previous fiscal year), and 37.6 billion yen (52% compared to the previous fiscal year).
+In FY2022, performance of loan to new entrants into agricultural business and new entry farmers came to 2,599 businesses (129% compared to the previous fiscal year), and 58.8 billion yen (156% compared to the previous fiscal year).

-From FY2014, newly started loans to Agricultural Employment Fund for Youth, etc. (Note) came to: 1,530 businesses (96% compared to the previous fiscal year), 14.0 billion yen (101% compared to the previous fiscal year).
+Performance of Loan for Young and New Farmers^(Note) which was launched in FY2014 came to: 1,864 businesses (122% compared to the previous fiscal year), 16.0 billion yen (114% compared to the previous fiscal year).

-Note: Loans to support authorized new farmers certified by municipalities under the Young Farmers Plan as young people engaging in new farming businesses.
+Note: Loans to support new farmers who are about to start their businesses and are certified by municipalities under the Young and New Farmers Plan.